 - Reminder on Student Travel - Please be advised that in addition to a list of travelers, campus police needs a list of emergency contacts for the students whenever students are traveling.
-For your convenience, please use the Student Travel Spreadsheet and send it to Donna Hagen.
+For your convenience, please use the Student Travel Spreadsheet and send it to Christy Engelhardt.

 - Employees who have a Pcard issued in their name are not authorized to charge the department Pcard for their individual travel related expenses.

 For all computer, hardware and software** purchases, a quote must be requested from the office of Information and Technology Services before the purchase can be made.
-If you have a specific technology request, you may work directly with someone in I.T.S. or send the request to Donna Hagen.
+If you have a specific technology request, you may work directly with someone in I.T.S. or send the request to Christy Engelhardt.

 **All software purchases require prior approval from the office of Information and Technology Services.